 “Even if you win a license, you then have to have the capital and money to actually have your business succeed.
 And that brings us right back to federal prohibition,” Hawkins said.
 “If we saw cannabis descheduled, it would allow for a lot more resources to flow from the Small Business [Administration], and other incentivized programs that exist for distressed communities.”

-The MORE Act: On April 1, the House voted 220-204 — largely along party lines — to decriminalize marijuana.
-The measure would also create a process for expunging some marijuana convictions.
+The MORE Act: In April 2022, the House voted 220-204 — largely along party lines — to decriminalize marijuana.
+The measure also created a process for expunging some marijuana convictions.
 And set up a sales tax on cannabis products.
-A similar bill passed the House in 2020.
-But didn’t make it past the then-Republican-controlled Senate.
-And it’s unclear if the bill has enough support to survive the Senate filibuster this time around.
+The Senate never took up this bill.

 The SAFE Banking Act: It would prohibit federal banking regulators from punishing banks that work with the cannabis biz.
 In February 2022, the measure passed the House for the sixth time (as part of a larger piece of legislation).
 But while the act has bipartisan support, some senators want to focus on legalizing marijuana before moving on to banking.

 The Cannabis Administration and Opportunity Act: It would remove cannabis as a federally controlled substance, expunge nonviolent marijuana-related crimes at the federal level, and regulate and tax weed (states would still be able to set their own rules).
-Reports say Sen. Majority Leader Chuck Schumer (D-NY) may intro the bill in April.
+Reports say Sen. Majority Leader Chuck Schumer (D-NY) may reintroduce the bill in 2023.

 But the gov’s inaction on weed will have to change eventually, according to Hutchinson.
 “We cannot have state governments in direct conflict with the federal government…That is a conflict that our system is not designed to bear for very long,” she said.